The short answer

 Modern people are used to thinking in terms of preference, values, and identity.

 Mitzvah introduces a different grammar.
-It asks not only what feels meaningful or admirable, but what is required.
+It asks what feels meaningful or admirable, and what is required.
 That can apply to prayer, Sabbath observance, charity, honesty in business, care for parents, treatment of strangers, and countless other parts of life.

 This is one reason the word has lasted even outside strictly observant circles.
-It carries the sense that good action is not merely elective.
+It carries the sense that good action is more than elective preference.
 It places moral and ritual life under the sign of responsibility.

 The shortest accurate answer